vidit04/SSD-300-Implementation-on-SVHN-dataset/README.md

 - Step 3   **Run detect.py**

 •	To check results of training on Test set.
+Some sample images from Test set can found in folder More_Result_Images in repository.

 - Step 4   **Run detect_robot1.py**